 Fighting for the rights of marijuana cultivation defendants in Maryland courts

 Though the number of states legalizing marijuana continuously expands, it is still illegal to grow marijuana within the state of Maryland.
-Many people fail to take marijuana charges seriously, but in our state a conviction could result in a life-altering felony on your criminal record.
+Many people fail to take marijuana charges seriously, but in our state, a conviction could result in a life-altering felony on your criminal record.
 A conviction for non-recreational or non-medical use could result in time in jail/prison and in substantial fines and court costs.

-Unfortunately, possessing a large amount of marijuana can also lead to distribution charges.
 Possession with intent to distribute means that you possess the marijuana for the purpose of providing it to other parties.
 Intent charges are treated more harshly than simple possession charges.
-Possession with intent to distribute is a felony, even if the amount is less than 50 pounds.
-A conviction can result in up to five years in jail.
-Growing marijuana near a school increases the potential punishment to 20 years.
+Growing marijuana may also be considered manufacturing marijuana, even though no chemical processes are involved.

 Whether you are accused of growing a few plants or a few hundred plants, a knowledgeable Annapolis marijuana cultivation attorney puts forth an aggressive defense on your behalf.
 Any drug conviction can impact your life, so it’s important to take every drug charge seriously.